-If you would like to be considered to speak or present at Shaker Seminar in 2015, submit a one-page abstract to Lesley Herzberg at email@example.com.
+To be considered as a speaker or presenter for Shaker Seminar 2015, submit a one-page abstract to Lesley Herzberg at firstname.lastname@example.org.

 Shaker Seminar encourages attendees to sell or trade books, artifacts, t-shirts, and other Shaker-related items with each other.
 This is a great way to acquire obscure material about the Shakers largely unavailable otherwise.

 Watch Carol Medlicott’s talk on Shaker Music.